Income

 Pre-Retirement (age 50 to 62)

-Long before you announce your retirement, you’ll start planning.
-In fact, you’ll probably be researching how to budget for retirement even before your 50s.
-But during the final decade or so of your full-time working years, you’ll probably put some serious time into making sure you’re financially prepared.
+Long before you announce your retirement, you'll start planning.
+You should be researching budgeting for retirement even before your 50s.
+But during the final decade or so of your full-time working years, you'll put some serious time into ensuring you're financially prepared.

-During pre-retirement, it can help to use a retirement budget planner to lay out your income and expenses.
+Use a retirement budget planner to lay out your income and expenses during pre-retirement.
 Start with your estimated Social Security payment, which you can track with a my Social Security account.
-Then include any pensions and annuities you have.
-Once you’ve done that, take a look at your retirement savings accounts and determine how much you can take out each month to ensure it lasts through all the phases of your retirement.
+Then, include any pensions and annuities you have.
+Once you've done that, look at your retirement savings accounts and determine how much you can take out each month to ensure it lasts through all the phases of your retirement.

 Early Period of Retirement (62 to 70)

-Once you’ve worked out your post-retirement income, use expense method retirement planning to develop a preliminary budget.
+Once you've worked out your post-retirement income, use the expense method of retirement planning to develop a preliminary budget.
 You can then refine that budget in the coming months as you settle into your retirement lifestyle.
-This is also a time you will want to spend a little extra on travel while you are active and exploring new hobbies, so keep that in mind as you work on a budget.
+This is also when you will want to spend extra on travel while you are active and exploring new hobbies, so keep that in mind as you work on a budget.

 Middle Retirement (ages 70 to 80)

-As you’re setting up your retirement budget categories, keep in mind that you’ll eventually pass away.
-You should have a will and estate plan, and you might want to take some time to decide how much you want to leave behind.
-Make sure you’ll have enough to last, but also take some time to enjoy life.
-In this phase people start to settle into their retirement lifestyle and many end up spending less money than they did before age 70.
+As you set up your retirement budget categories, remember that you'll eventually pass away.
+It would help if you had a will and estate plan, and you might want to take some time to decide how much you want to leave behind.
+Make sure you'll have enough to last, but also take some time to enjoy life.

 Late Retirement (80 and up)

-Once you’ve reached your 80s, it’s time to take a look at your previous retirement expenditure guidelines.
-Your medical expenses will likely be higher, and you may eventually need regular care, either in your home or at a facility you move into.
+Once you've reached your 80s, it's time to review your previous retirement expenditure guidelines.
+Your medical expenses will likely be higher, and you may eventually need regular care in your home or at a facility you move into.

-Many people in their 80s start to see a reduction in their lifestyle spending as they become less active; however, health care costs generally become a larger percentage of spending.
+Many people in their 80s start to see reduced lifestyle spending as they become less active; however, healthcare costs generally become a more significant percentage of the expenditure.

 Final Thoughts